tsifrer/python-twitch-client/docs/api/users.rst

         Checks if a specified user is subscribed to a specified channel.

-        :param string/int user_id: User ID
+        :param 'string user_id: User ID
-        :param string/int channel_id: ID of the channel you want to check if user is subscribed to
+        :param 'string channel_id: ID of the channel you want to check if user is subscribed to